Louisiana Hourly Paycheck Calculator

 2015ACS 1-year

-FICA is federal and applies in Louisiana: employees pay Social Security and Medicare; employers match both.
-Above the federal threshold, Additional Medicare tax is withheld from employees (no employer match).
+FICA is federal and applies in Louisiana.
+Employees pay Social Security and Medicare; employers match both.
+Above the federal threshold, Additional Medicare tax is withheld (no employer match).
 Eligible pretax benefits can reduce FICA-taxable wages depending on plan rules (e.g., Section 125 health premiums).

-50-word description: Many U.S. municipalities levy local wage or income taxes.
-Rates, wage bases, and residency/worksite rules vary.
-Louisiana does not require employee local income tax withholding on wages (though employer business taxes may exist).
-Always verify city or parish obligations, reciprocity, and sourcing rules before running payroll or estimating take-home pay.
+50-word summary: Many U.S. municipalities levy local wage or income taxes.
+Rates, bases, and residency/worksite rules vary.
+Louisiana does not require employee local income tax withholding on wages, though employer business taxes may exist.
+Verify city/parish obligations, reciprocity, and sourcing rules before estimating take-home pay.

 City/Parish Tax Type Employee Wage Tax?
 Typical Rate Notes